QuantumSavory/QuantumSavory.jl/docs/src/howto-firstgenrepeater.md

     sizes, # Array giving the number of qubits in each node T2 # T2 dephasing times for the qubits
     ;
-    representation = QuantumOpticsRepresentation # Representation to use for the qubits )
+    representation = QuantumOpticsRepr # Representation to use for the qubits )
     R = length(sizes) # Number of registers